The Biology

 Phenotyping mutant lines

-One of the goals of the unPAK project is to record phenotypes of Arabidopsis T-DNA single knockout mutants grown in many different conditions.
-[More information coming soon!!]
+One of the goals of the unPAK project is to record phenotypes of Arabidopsis T-DNA single knockout mutants grown in many different environmental conditions.
+Multiple genes can be involved in a single phenotype and environmental conditions may alter how genes behave.
+Arabidopsis mutants can be experimentally grown under different environmental conditions to screen for environmental and genotypic interactions that may affect phenotypic traits.

 Genotyping insertion lines